 Or, if you've got a lot of construction waste buried beneath your lawn, you may find that it becomes uneven again no matter how many times you level it.
 Here, you'll need a landscaping expert who can dig out all the offending material and repair your yard.

 Once you’ve leveled your lawn, following some simple lawn care tips may be all you'll need to keep your outdoor space looking great for good.

 How to Level a Lawn by Raising the Turf

 If you've only got small depressions to fill in and you don't have the patience to apply multiple layers of leveling mix half an inch at a time, there's another attractive DIY option.
 Here’s how you can make it happen:

-1. Make the Soil Moist
+1. Water the Soil

 2. Cut the Uneven Terrain

 Take a sharp flat spade or lawn edger and cut around the perimeter of the uneven terrain.
 If it's a fairly large area, you should cut away the turf in multiple strips.